chirrag03/OCA-OCP-Java-Concepts/Threads/Reader Writer.md

 > **Constraints:**
 > Multiple readers can read if no one is writing, and no writers are waiting to lock for writing.
-> Only one writer can write only if no threads are currently reading.
+> Only one writer can write and that too only if no threads are currently reading.

 ```java